 Cost of the Journey

-Cost of this Tanzania safari is $TBD DBL (singles are limited, please ask for pricing), from Dar es Salaam, Tanzania.
-This cost includes accommodations for 15 nights, all meals as specified in the itinerary, professional guide services, other park and program entrance fees and miscellaneous program expenses.
+Cost of this Tanzania safari is $14,300 DBL / 15,700 SGL (singles are limited)), from Dar es Salaam, Tanzania.
+This cost includes all of four internal flights which are DAR to PEMBA, PEMBA to Mikumi NP, Mikumi to Ruaha NP and Ruaha back to DAR.
+It also includes accommodations for 15 nights, all meals as specified in the itinerary, professional guide services, safari transportation, other activity, park and program entrance fees and miscellaneous program expenses.

-Tour cost do not include: round-trip transportation from your home city to Dar es Salaam, optional activities, or items of a personal nature such as laundry, telephone charges, gratuities for guides, lodges and drivers, or beverages from the bar; personal, medical, cancellation insurance.
+Tour and extension costs do not include: round-trip transportation from your home city to Dar es Salaam, optional activities, or items of a personal nature such as laundry, telephone charges, visa or other required entry fees, gratuities for guides, lodges and drivers, or beverages from the bar; or personal, medical, cancellation insurance.

 Travel Details